bisturi/bisturi/docs/reference/01_simple_packet_creation.md

 ```

+One of the primary goals of bisturi is to be simple and easy to read.
+In the best cases
+reading a packet class is almost the same as reading the specification of the format, protocol
+or RFC.

-You can see more about Int and Data in the next session, for now, both Ints are unsigned and
+You can see more about Int and Data in the next sections, but for now we will keep the things
+simple: both Ints are unsigned and in big endian which it is the default in bisturi.

-in big endian.
-The first has only 1 byte.
-The second has 4 (its default)
+The first Int has only 1 byte.
+The second has 4 (its default).

-The field Data is a little more complicate, its size is not fixed and depend of the value
+The field Data is a little more interesting because its size is not fixed and depends of the value
-of the field 'length'
+of the field 'length'.

 To check that all the fields were correctly created, we can see them